 The purpose of these artificial burrows is to allow us to get a sneaky peak into the lives of Lundy’s shearwaters.
 This provides us with insights into their productivity and how well their chicks develop throughout the season, and enables us to ring individuals so that we can learn about their migration and other aspects of their life histories, e.g. how long they live.

 A total of five birds were found today, three of which have attempted to breed in the boxes before, and two new birds.
-The latter included bird EA10081 which has been using the same box since 2017 – the year after the boxes were installed by volunteers from the Lundy Field Society.
+The former included bird EA10081 which has been using the same box since 2017 – the year after the boxes were installed by volunteers from the Lundy Field Society.
 It is such a massive privilege to see and learn from these birds throughout the season and to re-acquaint myself with birds that I met four seasons ago when I first came to Lundy.